jamblejoe/SFB_PhD_Introduction-to-Julia/README.md

 # Introduction to Julia for the SFB PhD seminar

-There is a cheat sheet with the most common Julia idioms available [here](https://cheatsheet.juliadocs.org/)
+A cheat sheet with the most common Julia idioms is available [here](https://cheatsheet.juliadocs.org/) as well as pdf in this repository.